rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 effective way of expressing common behaviours among types.
 Thats why interfaces are used all the time by Golang developers.

 Some of interfaces are more special than others.
+Most essential ones are definded in Go standard library.
+They are used in every Go project.
+They are showing us how to desing good interface
+(one that will be idiomatic Go code).
-They are definded in standard library Go packages and they show how to desing good interface.
-Every Golang developer should know most important set of interfaces.
+Each Golang developer should know these most important interfaces.
 That way one can easly determine which of well known interfaces given type implements just by looking at methods signatures.
+It also gives us grasp of what behaviours we can expect, while calling implemented method of interface, that is standard and used everywhere.

 In this blog post I will present most important and good to know interfaces and semantics behind them.